Yendvor/IdeaBoxTestUI/Readme.md

 Framework is based on TestNG.

 What was done:
-1. All precondition steps are implemented via REST API, used RestAssured.
+1. All precondition steps are implemented via REST API.
-2. Implemented Logging to the qa-testing-log.txt.
+2. Implemented Logging to the qa-test-error.log; qa-test-info.log
 3. Implemented Reporting:
   * cucumber-reporting plugin in Jenkins
-  * cucumber-reporting CustomReporter (used for local runs).
+  * cucumber-reporting via maven plugin (used for local runs:  ```mvn verify test```).
 4. Used maven for building and running tests:
     ```mvn clean test```
 5. Created docker file with Jenkins to run tests: